Last Updated on September 26, 2022 by Ellen Christian

 2. Improved digestion

 Antioxidant foods tend to be high in fiber (and fiber aids in digestion,) so you may find that your digestive system has improved as a result of consuming nutrient-dense fruits and vegetables.
-High fiber food includes things such as broccoli, leafy greens, bananas, butternut squash and more.
+High-fiber food includes broccoli, leafy greens, bananas, butternut squash, and more.

 3. Healthy Joints and Bones

 A diet rich in vitamin C and calcium can help maintain strong bones as you age.
-Fruits and vegetables are considered to be one of the best sources for these nutrients, which is said to stimulate the production of bone-forming cells.
+Fruits and vegetables are considered to be one of the best sources of these nutrients, which are said to stimulate the production of bone-forming cells.

 4. More Energy

 Since many people feel a sugar rush and then a crash after eating processed food, cutting down on processed food might help you feel like you have more energy.
 This Butternut Squash Chicken Turmeric soup is a great example of a healthy soup recipe.

 5. Maintain Comfort